automl/dac4automlcomp/index.md

 - Based on 5 CARL environments
 - Provided baselines: Static configurations and learned configuration schedule found by state-of-the-art AutoRL tool PB2 (Parker-Holder et al., 2020)
 - CodaLab competition page: TBA

+### Dates
+Submission starts on the **04.04.2022** and is possible throughout the training phase until the **18.06.2022 AOE**.
+Afterwards we will evaluate the submissions and announce the results at the AutoML-Conf 2022.

 ### Awards